 Caldo de Res is a Mexican Beef Soup loaded with chunks of vegetables and beef in an immune boosting broth.
-My favorite way is to make it in the Instant Pot for an easy and fast caldo!
+I prefer to make it in the Instant Pot for an easy and fast caldo!

 While soups like Sopa de Lentejas and Fideo are best served as an accompaniment, Caldo de Res and Caldo de pollo are a meal on their own.
 Both of these soups are filled with chunks of vegetables, meat, and bone broth making them a hearty and nutritious soup.